James Mercer (diplomat): Personal life and death

 James Mercer was the father of Andrew Egypa Mercer, a current member of parliament for Sekondi and Esther Mercer.
-He was also the brother of T. M. Kodwo-Mercer, the first Ghanaian High Commissioner to Britain from 1954 to 1956 and uncle of the former Minister of Trade and Industry, Ekwow Spio-Garbrah.
+He was also the brother of Thomas Mends Kodwo-Mercer, the first Ghanaian High Commissioner to Britain from 1954 to 1956 and uncle of the former Minister of Trade and Industry, Ekwow Spio-Garbrah.
 James Mercer was also the uncle of late Sally Hayfron, first wife of Robert Mugabe.

 James Mercer died on 17 September 1985, at the age of 69.